 When data is queried from the source file or database, it is first placed in a temporary table known as the temptable.
-You can then perform actions on the temptable before the data is saved to the destination table, such as mapping or data transformations.
+The import can perform actions on the temptable before the data is saved to the destination table in Axiom Software, such as mapping or data transformations.
 Use the reserved term {temptable} whenever you want to refer to this temporary table in SQL statements.